The Best of Me (TV special): Background

-In April 2008, a two-hour television special entitled The Best of Me was conceived to celebrate Regine Velasquez's 38th birthday.
+In April 2008, a two-hour television special entitled The Best of Me was conceived to celebrate Filipino recording artist Regine Velasquez's 38th birthday.
 The singer stated that when the idea of a birthday special was presented to her, she wanted the show to be a complete 180 from her usual repertoire.
 Also, she did not want it to be the typical concert showcase.
 The special was described in a press release as "a totally different facet of Asia's Songbird", which would feature songs the singer has been "itching to perform onstage but never really got a chance because it is not what the audience expects".
-It was confirmed that she will perform an Italian song titled "Per te" and the Academy Award-winning indie folk song "Falling Slowly".
+According to The Philippine Star, Velasquez will perform an Italian song titled "Per te" and the Academy Award-winning indie folk song "Falling Slowly".
 A promotional tie-in with the special was the premiere performance of the movie theme "Babae", from the animated film Urduja (2008), for which the eponymous title character was voiced by Velasquez.

 Principal photography took place at Velasquez's Ayala Hillside Estates residence in Quezon City, which was completed in November 2007.
-During an interview with the Philippine Entertainment Portal, she shared that her production team had challenges finding a concert venue, so she took inspiration from Barbara Streisand's benefit concert special One Voice, which was filmed at Streisand's Malibu home.
+During an interview with the Philippine Entertainment Portal, she shared that her production team had challenges finding a concert venue, so she took inspiration from Barbra Streisand's benefit concert special One Voice, which was filmed at Streisand's Malibu home.
 When asked about the concept and design for the show, Velasquez revealed that she suggested having the stage set up by the infinity pool for the performances.
 She added that the special was filmed to coincide at twilight.

 GMA Network partnered with Velasquez to premiere the program.
 It was produced by Aria Productions, with Perry Lansigan serving as executive producer.
 Louie Ignacio directed it, while Darling de Jesus was the supervising producer.
 Rannel David served as the line producer, and Archie Riola was in charge of floor production.
 Juel Balbon was co-executive producer and Wilma V. Galvante was in charge of the executive production.
 Raul Mitra was chosen as the music director.
 Guest performers included Ogie Alcasid, Jay R, and Kyla.
 The Best of Me was aired on April 27, 2008, in the Philippines on GMA.